 The Boat Logo

-Way back, January of ’04.
+Way back, December, ’03.
 Euro Yacht – European distributors for Sunseeker, Sealine and Fereti cabin cruisers – wanted to upgrade their brand and turned to us for help, giving us free reign in the creative department to do so.
-As the company was the distributor for relatively high-end boat, predictable caveats applied – sleek, professional, upscale.
+As the company was the distributor for relatively high-end boats, predictable caveats applied – “sleek, professional, upscale.”
 At the end of the project our artists had created an extremely simple yet effective iconic logo.
 The graphic, while instantly recognizable as a boat, consists of only four graphic shapes.
 The forced perspective and wave graphics creates the impression of speed.
 This logo was selected for, and featured in, Logo Lounge 4 (published Spring 2008.)
-And that’s only half the story..
+But that’s only half the story..

 The Boat Logo Saga

-We put the Euro Yacht logo on our website sometime that year (and through some weirdness that involved companies going under and mail not getting delivered, we ended up retaining the rights to this design.)
+We put the Euro Yacht logo on our website beginning of February ’04 (and through some weirdness that involved companies going under and mail not getting delivered, we ended up retaining the rights to this design.)
 A lot of people liked it.
-A lot of people linked to the portfolio page that it sat on and wasn’t long before this little fellah was #1 on every search engine if you typed in the phrase “boat logo.”
+A lot of people linked to the portfolio page that it sat on and wasn’t long before this little fella was #1 on every search engine when you typed in the phrase “boat logo.”
 Cool, right?
 We always figured that people who wanted a boat logo, would find ours and then hire us to design theirs.

 Not exactly how things played out.